 RAP will inspect all units to ensure that they meet Housing Quality Standards (HQS).
 No unit will be placed on the Section 8 Existing program unless the HQS is met.
 When a new applicant submits a Request for Tenancy Approval, RAP will schedule a timely inspection of the unit on the date the owner indicates that the unit will be ready for inspection, or as soon as possible thereafter (within 10 business days) upon receipt of a Request for Tenancy Approval.
 The owner and the applicant will be notified in writing of the results of the inspection.
 If the unit fails HQS again on the second inspection and time remains on the voucher, RAP will notify the applicant to submit a new Request for Tenancy Approval for the same unit or for another unit.
 RAP will only conduct two (2) inspections per Request for Tenancy Approval.
-RAP will allow a third inspection with the payment of a \$50.00 processing fee.
+For repairs that are the owner's responsibility, RAP will allow a third inspection appointment with a \$50.00 processing fee paid by the owner.

-Units will be inspected at least annually, and at other times as needed, to determine if the unit continues to meet HQS.
+Units will be inspected at least biennially, and at other times as needed, to determine if the unit continues to meet HQS.
 At recertification, the owner and the participant will be notified of a scheduled inspection appointment by first class mail.
 If the unit is disapproved the tenant and owner will be notified of the disapproval and a second inspection scheduled by first class mail.
 RAP will notify the participant to submit a new Request for Tenancy Approval for the same unit or for another unit.
-RAP will allow a third inspection with the payment of a \$50.00 processing fee.
+For repairs that are the owner's responsibility, RAP will allow a third inspection appointment with a \$50.00 processing fee paid by the owner.